 Communication with shareholders is given a high priority by both the Board and the AIFM.
 A regular dialogue is maintained with the Company's institutional shareholders and private client asset managers through the AIFM, which regularly reports to the Board on any such contact, the views of shareholders and any changes to the composition of the share register.
 All shareholders are encouraged to attend and vote at the AGM and at any general meetings, during which the Board and the Investment Manager are available to discuss issues affecting the Company.
-Details of all the resolutions being proposed at this year's AGM are set out in the Notice on pages 73 to 78, whilst further details regarding the resolutions are set out in the Directors' Report on pages 33 to 35.
+Details of all the resolutions being proposed at this year's AGM are set out in the Notice on pages 78 to 83, whilst further details regarding the resolutions are set out in the Directors' Report on pages 38 and 39.
 Shareholders wishing to communicate directly with the Board should contact the Company Secretary at the registered office address.
 The Chairman is available throughout the year to respond to shareholders and to visit them in their offices if shareholders wish to speak with him in person.

-Copies of the Half-Yearly Reports and Annual Reports and Financial Statements are dispatched to shareholders by post or email and are also available for downloading from the Company's website: www.theeuropeaninvestmenttrust.com.
+Copies of the Half-Yearly Reports and Annual Reports and Financial Statements are available for downloading from the Company's website.

-By order of the Board Kenneth J Greig Company Secretary 28 November 2018
+By order of the Board Kenneth J Greig Company Secretary